braydonf/nostr-key-change/README.md

 #### Key Migration
 * If a user has made a prior _User Metadata Attestation_:
   * The user interface MAY display the original name, NIP-05, migration keys and other user metadata that has been attested.
   * The user interface MAY provide a means to accept or reject a suggested key migration.
-This can include verifying using NIP-05, migration keys _(with matching signatures)_ , a social graph of those the user follows that are now following the suggested successor public key.
+This can include using NIP-05, migration keys _(with matching signatures)_  and/or a social graph of those the user follows that are now following the suggested successor public key.
 * Upon the user accepting a suggested successor key:
   * The _predecessor public key_ SHOULD be unfollowed and the _successor public key_ SHOULD be followed.
   * The _predecessor public key_ SHOULD be added to a mute list.